gguynn/applicant-senior-front-end-engineer-master/README.md

 Theme Structure

-While there is a note that `Please do not use a starter theme to complete this exercise.`, it is also stated `please build from as near scratch as you can`.
+While there is a note that `please do not use a starter theme to complete this exercise`, it is also stated `please build from as near scratch as you can`.
 With that, I DID use WordPress Underscores starter theme, but stripped it down the barebones and  built forward.
 It was critical that specific standards that exist in WordPress Underscores were applied to this project.
 Those include semantic markup, linter, sass complier, base classes assinged to elements, WP helper functions, and WP template partials.
-The theme was furthar updated to adhere closely to the theme standards defined in the [10up Engineering Best Practices](https://10up.github.io/Engineering-Best-Practices/structure/#file-organization)
+The theme was furthar updated to adhere closely to the theme standards defined in the [10up Engineering Best Practices](https://10up.github.io/Engineering-Best-Practices/structure/#file-organization).

 At this point, both WordPress and the WordPress theme can be bundled together or separatly in version control.
 The only expection is the database/sql file needs to be manually exported the the `src` folder.
 That could be accomplished with a bash script.